-175.22(1) Any report made to the department which alleges child abuse as defined in Iowa Code section 232.68 shall be accepted for assessment.

-175.22(2) Reports of suspected child abuse which do not meet the legal definition of child abuse shall become rejected intakes.

-a.
-If a report of suspected child abuse does not meet the legal definition of child abuse or is accepted as a family assessment, but a criminal act harming a child is alleged, the department shall immediately refer the matter to the appropriate law enforcement agency.
+- 175.22(1) Any report made to the department which alleges child abuse, as defined in Iowa Code section 232.68, or constitutes a complaint that a child is a child in need of assistance, as defined in Iowa Code section 232.2(6), shall be accepted for assessment. - 175.22(2) Reports of suspected child abuse which do not meet the legal definition of child abuse shall become rejected intakes. - a.
+If a report of suspected child abuse does not meet the legal definition of child abuse or is accepted as a family assessment, but a criminal act harming a child is alleged, the department shall immediately refer the matter to the appropriate law enforcement agency. - b.

-b.
 If a report constitutes an allegation of child sexual abuse as defined under Iowa Code section 232.68(2) "c," except that the suspected abuse resulted from the acts or omissions of a person who was not a caretaker, the department shall refer the report to law enforcement orally and, as soon as practicable, follow up in writing within 72 hours of receiving the report.

-[ARC 1156C, IAB 10/30/13, effective 1/1/14]
+[ARC 1156C, IAB 10/30/13, effective 1/1/14; ARC 2069C, IAB 8/5/15, effective 10/1/15]